agentmorris/und-ducks/README.md

 <img src="sample_image.jpg" width="800px;"><br/>

 The annotations you can vaguely see as different colors correspond to different species of bird.
-Most of this repo operates on 1280x1280 patches that look like this:
+Most of this repo operates on 1280x1280 patches that look like this (this is also a ground truth patch, not a model prediction):

 <img src="annotated_patch.jpg" width="800px;"><br/>